NOTICE OF PRIVACY PRACTICES

 We may tell you about or recommend possible treatment options or alternatives that may be of interest to you.

 Some patients may receive letters requesting donations to Grace Health.
 If you do not want to be on that mailing list, you may contact us by phone or mail.

 In the case of a medical emergency, your information may be disclosed without obtaining a signed authorization to prevent delays in treatment.
 We may not be able to honor any normal restrictions on use or disclosure if emergency treatment is required.
-We may notify your family members, caregivers, relatives and/or close personal friends in case of a medical emergency or if you are incapacitated.
-We may also disclose additional information to them as it relates to their involvement in your health care based on our professional judgment if we determine it is in your best interest.
+We may notify your family members, caregivers, and/or close friends in case of a medical emergency or if you are incapacitated.
+We may also share information that relates to their involvement in your health care based on our professional judgment if we determine it is in your best interest.

 Disclosures permitted by law: